macleginn/bivaltyp/content/languages/descriptions/Czech.md

 ![A.M.'s photo]({{ site_url_j }}/images/MakarovaAB.jpg "A.M.'s photo")

 The dataset was put together in 2017 by Anastasia Makarova (native speaker of Russian, knowledge of Czech as a foreign language) in consultation with Lucie Taraldsen Medová (native speaker of Czech).
 The Russian version of the questionnaire was used for elicitation.
-Anna Vashchenkova contributed greatly contributed to the interlinearizationof the Czech sentences.
+Anna Vashchenkova greatly contributed to the interlinearization of the Czech sentences.

 ## How to cite
 > Makarova, Anastasia.
 2021.
 Bivalent patterns in {{ language_external}}.